casemiromjm/haskulator/README.md

 ghc Calculator && ./Calculator
 ```

-Use haskulator.sh file to run haskulator
+To be quicker, it is possible to use haskulator.sh file to run haskulator

 ```bash
 ./haskulator.sh
 ```

-User clean.sh to remove compilation related files
+Use clean.sh to remove compilation related files

 ```bash
 ./clean.sh
 ```